alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 #### Incremental materialization

+> In the context of dbt (Data Build Tool), "incremental" refers to a type of materialization that allows updating only a part of the table instead of rebuilding the entire table from scratch every time the model is run.
+This approach is especially useful for large volumes of data, as it reduces processing time and computational load.

 Here we have associate **reviews**, which you are already familiar with, which has a `listing idea`, `review  dates`, `reviewer name`, `reviewer tests` and also the `sentiment`.

 ![](/img/60.png)

 Now we are performing our two steps in the following order:
-* Cleansing: We ensure that only reviews containing actual text are included in our effective table.
+1. Cleansing: We ensure that only reviews containing actual text are included in our effective table.
-* Incremental Updates: We make sure that these reviews are updated incrementally rather than being recreated during each dbt run.
+2. Incremental Updates: We make sure that these reviews are updated incrementally rather than being recreated during each dbt run.

 ```sh